 Christian Children's Home of Ohio is seeking a Treatment Specialist (Youth Care Specialist), Level 1, to work with youth on our residential campus in Wooster and assist in caring for a group of at-risk, special needs children, ages 6-17, under assigned supervision.
 Current available positions are second & third shift.
-(Third shift positions include cleaning of cottages, laundry, etc.) We are currently hiring for this position with a starting date of Monday, July 31, 2017.
+(Third shift positions include cleaning of cottages, laundry, etc.) We are currently hiring for this position with a starting date of Monday, July 31, 2017 or August 28, 2017.

 Be responsible for meeting many basic physical and emotional needs of the residents, including providing supervision, limit setting, participating in weekly team meetings, social training, meal preparation, medical attention, hygiene training, clothing needs, creating a safe and orderly environment, and facilitating recreation.
 Transport residents to scheduled appointments.

 Assists in organizing cottage schedule, including mealtimes, chores, showers, quiet time, individual and group recreation, group meetings, inventories, requisitions, laundry, and medication.
 Complete necessary paperwork.

 Administer consequences for unacceptable behaviors and rewards for positive behaviors in accordance with the child's level, target skills and treatment plan.
 Uses appropriate techniques including, but not limited to, time out, withholding privileges, providing close supervision, and passive physical restraint.
 Mediates group or individual conflicts to help youth find solutions.
 Prevents problems by instructing/teaching to identified skill deficit, consequences and alternative behaviors during non-conflict times.
 Acts as a positive role model.